ligato/docs/docs/user-guide/concepts.md

 Example:

-1. Start with the empty VPP and configure an interface:
+*tart with the empty VPP and configure an interface:
 ```bash
 vpp# create loopback interface
 loop0